 What Is Non-Alcoholic Wine?

 As a long time lover of wine, I spent years curating the perfect cellar; a world of wine for every occasion.
-Now, with abundant racks of reputed plonk, I’ve discovered a different kind of wine experience: the non-alcoholic kind.
+Now I’ve discovered a different kind of wine experience: the non-alcoholic kind.

 Sceptic at first, I thought – sure, but it’s not going to have the same complexity or taste, it’s just fake wine – right?
 Wrong.
 Quality, alcohol-free wine can be just as satisfying as its alcoholic cousin.
 But on top of being pleasurably palatable, it brings extra benefits like moderating your alcohol consumption without the FOMO.

 Once you go alcohol-free, you won’t want to go back.
 I can still wash down a bowl of fresh linguine with a crisp, white alcohol-free wine or pair my favourite ugg boots with a full-bodied, deep red de-alcoholised wine while binging on Mad Men.
 Not sure which wine to try?
 Start with our 5 best non-alcoholic wine to drink this year.